casson-projects-2020/fable-facet/README_security.md

 For security compliance, Fable Facet requires the use of Personal GCP Projects.
 Using a GCP account linked to a corporate Organization, or shared with others, is prohibited, as users with elevated permissions (such as Organization Admins) could potentially extract the API
 Key from your environment variables, violating the private nature of the key - and that may configure a Google's Terms of Use violation.
+Sensitive values are also saved on Terraform state data on the installation bucket.

 ## 2 - While they cannot be for personal or consumer use, your GCP resources are never shared
 Google's policies for Gemini API keys prohibits personal or consumer use - you as a developer have to use them to create a software.